 I am lucky to travel the way I have.
 Yes, I overcame a mountain of debt before I started – but I

 have had (thanks, Brexit) one of the best passports in the world, a job that I can do anywhere in the world, and have been, thus far, healthy.
 I do not have children to worry about.

 I can’t tell you how to travel for $5 a day, because, in all honesty, I spend over $5 on cake most days.
 Neither can I advise you how to pack light because my luggage is full of cosmetics, heavy-duty support bras, and hair straighteners.
 There isn’t a string bikini or strappy sundress in my bag.
 Mother Nature isn’t kind after 30, girls!

 What is RunawayBrit about?

 RunawayBrit is my life since I left the UK in 2007.
 It follows where I’ve been, what I’ve done, and who I’ve become.
 When I started, I wrote exclusively about travel, but now I post about living and working overseas, teaching, and sometimes, relationships.

-RunawayBrit is a document of my life since I left the UK in 2007.
-Where I’ve been, what I’ve done.
-I might get parts of it published into a coffee table book for when I’m too tired to travel anymore.
-I would be truly honoured if you want to come along and read some of my posts, but I honestly won’t be offended if you would rather read ‘The 10 Best Party Beaches Of All Time – Like, Ever‘ posts on a blog far more successful than mine 🙂
+One day, when I’m too tired to travel anymore, I’ll get my favourite posts printed for a coffee table book.
+I would be truly honoured if you want to come along and read my posts, but, honestly, I won’t be offended if you would rather read ‘The 10 Best Party Beaches Of All Time – Like, Ever‘ posts on a more successful blog than mine.

 If you wish to contact me, please use the contact form